whiskyechobravo/kerkoapp/README.md

   `INFO`, `WARNING`, `ERROR`, `CRITICAL`.
 Defaults to `DEBUG` if app is running in the development environment, and to `WARNING` in the production environment.
+* `GOOGLE_ANALYTICS_ID`: A Google Analytics property ID, e.g., 'UA-99999-9'.
+  This variable is optional and is empty by default.
+If it is set *and* `FLASK_ENV` is set to `production`, then the Google Analytics tag is inserted into the pages.

 Note that some of Kerko's variables do not have a corresponding environment variable in KerkoApp and therefore can only be set in Python from a custom